 “A beg come and eat joor, no be you talk say you dey tired just now!”
 Aunty Schola dragged her right hand into the kitchen.

 Efe looked around as her Aunty brought out the dishes from the cupboard.
-The size of the kitchen could compare to a small box jam-packed with paper, kitchen appliances and different colours of coolers arranged on top of the kitchen cupboard.
+The size of the kitchen could be compared to a small box jam-packed with paper, kitchen appliances and different colours of coolers arranged on top of the kitchen cupboards.
 The dining table and double refrigerator occupied the small space; she had to squeeze through before sitting down.
-Osasis walked in with a smile and sat at the opposite side of the table.
+Osaze walked in with a smile and sat at the opposite side of the table.
 Efe turned away to look at her aunty dishing out the food.

 After she was done eating, she washed her plate and placed it on the drainer.
 She could hear him cracking bones and sucking out the bone marrow like a small boy.
 “See this mugu,” she murmured.
 If it were in Nigeria, her mother would have chased him from the dining table.
 Her mother did not take any nonsense from anybody whether family or stranger, she would have taught him how to chew quietly with his mouth closed.
 Efe was appalled by how he ate without shame; she left the kitchen disgusted.